Cassià Maria Just

-Cassià Maria Just i Riba ([kəsiˈa məˈɾi.ə ˈʒust]; 22 August 1926 – 12 March 2008) was a Catalan (Spanish) cleric and the abbot of Santa Maria de Montserrat from 1966 to 1989.
+Cassià Maria Just i Riba ([kəsiˈa məˈɾi.ə ˈʒust]; 22 August 1926 – 12 March 2008) was a Spanish Catalan cleric, abbot of Santa Maria de Montserrat from 1966 to 1989.

 Biography

 Early life

 He was born on 22 August 1926 in Barcelona.
 At the age of nine, he joined the Escolania de Montserrat to study music.
 He became a member of the Order of Saint Benedict as a novice of Santa Maria de Montserrat on 6 August 1943.
 On 27 August 1950 he was ordained a priest.
 His music studies, focused on the organ, continued in Rome and Paris until 1956.
 His studies allowed him to compose several polyphonic pieces.
 From 1957 to 1964 he was the master of novices of Montserrat.

 Abbot of Montserrat

 In 1964 he was elected prior of Montserrat abbey.
 He became abbot in 1966, to replace Aureli Maria Escarré, who had had to go on exile during Francisco Franco's dictatorship because of some public statements against the regime.
 He continued the path his predecessor had begun.
 Just gave Montserrat his open-minded and peaceful style, which made him take in believers and non-believers and people from all ideologies in the abbey.
 During this time, Cassià kept solid ties with Pope Paul VI.
 His management of the abbey is notable because it took place during an era of changes in Spain and in Catholicism, it was a few years after the Second Vatican Council and the last years of Franco's dictatorship and the Spanish transition to democracy.